Editor’s Note: This marketing infographic is part of our 25 part series.

 Great White Shark – Universal Negative Keyword List

 The negative keyword lists that are on the universal level are going to include negative keywords that are entirely unrelated to your ads, your campaigns, and basically the purpose of your company in general.

-With any campaign, or ads within those campaigns that you’re running, you won’t want your keywords being triggered from search terms that don’t make any sense for what you’re offering.
+With any ad or campaign, you don’t want your keywords being triggered for search terms that don’t make any sense for what you’re offering.